 Subscription boxes have been around for a while, and have exponentially grown into a trending business as it is convenient and affordable for customers.

 Especially being constrained to our homes during the pandemic, subscription boxes have become a way for consumers to brighten their frequent dull days.

 This has compelled business owners around the globe to start a subscription box service to help grow their revenue.

 Before you embark on this journey, there are a few things you should know before starting a subscription box.

-This can include specific subsets of product categories or broad themes that a lot of different goods can address (such as beach-themed towels, hand soap, flip-flops, table decorations, and on and on).
+This can include specific subsets of product categories or broad themes that your subscription box.

 See what customers like and are looking for, then create a concept for your subscription box that addresses it.